 ($138,500 total limit)

 After you’ve exhausted your scholarship, grant, and federal student loan options, private student loans could help fill any financial gaps left over.
-These loans are offered by private lenders, such as online lenders as well as traditional banks and credit unions.
+Private lenders offer these loans, as well as traditional banks and credit unions.

 While private student loans don’t come with federal protections, they do provide some benefits of their own, such as: